 It is a simple form provided by insurance companies in North Carolina, and North Carolina is the only state that uses an FS-1 document.
 It’s similar to the SR-22 used in other states for drivers with a DUI violation who must show proof of coverage but is also used for those whose coverage has lapsed or for those who simply use the FS-1 in addition to an insurance card to demonstrate proof of coverage.

 In other states, this type of form is labeled as a certificate of insurance.
-In North Carolina, a certificate of insurance (FS-1) form, can be obtained from an insurance company to show proof of coverage.
+In North Carolina you can get the proof of insurance (FS-1) form from an insurance company.
 You must receive it from a company that is licensed to do business in North Carolina.
 The North Carolina Department of Transportation (DOT) states that when titling or registering your vehicle in North Carolina you must show proof of insurance.